Azure model provider

 Pricing

 As you’re providing your own OpenAI API key, you’ll be subject to all the costs related to using the OpenAI or Azure OpenAI service.
-The following information is provided to give you a rough estimate of how much to expect this to cost.
+We’ve created an interactive LLM spend calculator to help you estimate your monthly costs.

 Document ingestion